rkruze/kitten/README.md

 ## Introduction

-Kitten is a set of tools for writing and running applications on YARN, the general-purpose resource scheduling framework that ships with Hadoop 2.2.0.
+Kitten is a set of tools for writing and running applications on YARN, the general-purpose resource scheduling framework that ships with Hadoop.
 Kitten handles the boilerplate around configuring and launching YARN containers, allowing developers to easily deploy distributed applications that run under YARN.